MIPTwastaken/MIPTwastaken/README.md

 # MIPT Wastaken

 ## About Me
-Master's graduate at MIPT and RANEPA, specializing in Machine Learning, Deep Learning, and Artificial Intelligence.
+Master's student at MIPT, specializing in Machine Learning, Deep Learning, and Artificial Intelligence.
 Passionate about solving complex problems and making data-driven decisions.

 ### More About Me
 Skilled in mathematical disciplines with a strong foundation in Python and C++.
 I enjoy collaborating on innovative projects and continuously improving my technical skills.